-Loaded with a bunch of health benefits, having spinach in your garden is worth it.
+Loaded with many health benefits, having spinach in your garden is worth it.

 But, it is worrisome to watch white spots on spinach leaves.
 Those tiny dots on dark green leaves of spinach may raise many questions.